 Health and Safety Committees

 We assist numerous firms, employers, and supervisors in the development of health and safety committees that enable them to deal with the surprise inspections from the MOL efficiently.
 With such committees, employers will be able to recognise potential safety hazards, plan mock inspections, monitor all existing practices, and develop appropriate solutions wherever necessary.
-Companies are encouraged to conduct regular inspections that provide them with valuable information about their overall health and safety plans.
+Companies are encouraged to conduct regular inspections that provide them with valuable information about their overall health and safety consulting.

 We always encourage employers to develop comprehensive plans and strategies that demonstrate due diligence with the standards set forward by OHSA in all aspects of their business to minise .
 If there exists even one form of health risk or hazard, the company is liable to be fined by the Ministry of Labour.